Text Size

 mā gṛdhaḥ kasya svid dhanam

-(laughing) Everything in the west becomes little jazzed up (laughing).
+Everything in the west becomes little jazzed up (laughing).
 But that wasn’t the way that Prabhupāda taught actually (laughing).
-He actually wanted that they should chant, he taught us to chant īśāvāsyam and he would chant very formally and even the very difficult mantras, what are those mantras these?
-I think 6, 7, 8 one of those is a very long one, very difficult neither.
-And especially in those days hardly they could say nama om viṣṇu-pādāya (laughing).
+He actually wanted that they should chant.
+He taught us to chant Īśāvāsyam, and he would chant very formally, and even the very difficult mantras… what are those mantras?
+I think 6, 7, 8, one of those is a very long one, very difficult meter.
+And especially in those, days hardly they could say nama oṁ viṣṇu-pādāya (laughing).
 To say this mantra seemed very difficult.
-But Prabhupāda was, I think after a while he, he initially he wanted the devotees do lot of things like this.
-Then he concentrated more on translation and, in that side.
-Where initially he showed that interest, I think he founded, took lot of time to train the westerners to say the Sanskrit, but he definitely wanted them to chant.
-This way he introduced the Brahma-saṁhitā, Īṣopaniṣad.
-So all our devotees I’d know this in the yajñas that lot of time they chant Īṣopaniṣad and Brahma-saṁhitā which were the two mantras especially introduced by Śrīla Prabhupāda.
-So if someone says that these two mantras are too Vedic, you know, I mean doesn't really like, is Prabhupāda too vedic or what?
+But Prabhupāda was, I think after a while, initially he wanted the devotees to do lot of things like this.
+Then he concentrated more on translation, in that side.
+But initially he showed that interest.
+I think he found it took lot of time to train the westerners to say Sanskrit, but he definitely wanted them to chant.
+This way he introduced the Brahma-saṁhitā, Īśopaniṣad.
+So actually all our devotees, I’d know this in the yajña that lot of time they chant Īśopaniṣad and Brahma-saṁhitā, which were the two mantras especially introduced by Śrīla Prabhupāda.
+So if someone says that these two mantras are too Vedic, is Prabhupāda too Vedic or what?
 I don’t understand. Śrīla Prabhupāda was the one who introduced.

-Infact I remember that even in 1970 something I think may be a Kumbha Mela or in Calcutta there was some big life member and Prabhupāda ask one mātājī disciple, you please speak some Sanskrit to the member.
-And she looked at Śrīla Prabhupāda you know (whispering: Prabhupāda I don’t speak sanskrit) (laughing).
-And then he said back to say the guru aṣṭakam, samsāra.
-So then she says:
+Infact I remember that even in 1970 something, I think may be a Kumbha-melā, or in Calcutta there was some big life member and Prabhupāda ask one mātājī disciple, “You please speak some Sanskrit to the members.

-Arey!
-Arey! she’s speaking Sanskrit! (laughing).
-That member is oh, Guruji you hear that hear you that, the western Vaiṣṇavīs, they’re speaking Sanskrit!
-Arey you’ve done the impossible!
-Like this he said it.
-So Śrīla Prabhupāda knew that for preaching this actually has a very big impact especially in India and I remember that one time, many times Prabhupāda said actually my devotees, if my devotees could quote the Sanskrit verses by idle in their preaching then their preaching would be you know very good, perfect, whatever.
-How Śrīla Prabhupāda would quote, he’d lecture quote, take the part of verse word by word explain it, go on this is, this very authoritative, very impressive and unfortunately most of western disciple couldn’t naturally graspe that amount of sanskrit, to preach in that way.
+So Śrīla Prabhupāda knew that for preaching this actually has a very big impact, especially in India.
+And I remember that one time, many times, Prabhupāda said “Actually if my devotees could quote the Sanskrit verses like I do in their preaching, then their preaching would be very good, perfect.
+How Śrīla Prabhupāda would quote: he’d lecture a quote, take apart the verse word-by-word, explain it, go on.
+This is very authoritative, very impressive.
+And unfortunately most of the western disciples couldn’t naturally grasp that amount of Sanskrit to preach in that way.
 Although because of Prabhupāda’s enthusing and pushing everyone, everyone does quote ślokas.
-But probably no one would say that so fluidly and lucidly and as frequently as Śrīla Prabhupāda but he wanted that.
-So you can’t quote Sanskrit ślokas and explain the words if you don’t know Sanskrit a little bit.
-You see it’s difficult to chant, if you’re going to chant Īṣopaniṣad and Brahma-saṁhitā properly you have to know how to chant in general, how to chant slokas a vedic way.
-The principle is the same if you chant Īṣopaniṣad or if you chant Sāma-veda whatever you chant.
-May be difference are there between Vedas, they’re not the expert in chanting because didn’t have the opportunity of going to the Gurukula education in Māyāpur.
-But you know that basic principles are there.
-So if we are going to learn how to chant properly you can know these principles and you can chant any mantra properly, whatever the different principle, or may be vary between different Vedic literature but in general there are certain basic principles.
-So in a broader vision certainly Śrīla Prabhupāda wanted preachers who would have a very good access to his books and to the, the slokas and be able to explain very authoritatively from the Vedic pramāṇas, evidences you see.
-Because especially as Kṛṣṇa Consciousness expands we’re going to have to face various types of challenges from, right now people are may be not challenging so much but at some point and in on a philosophical basis if you’re going to win over the different you see, it’s predicted in the Padma Purana that all the four Vaiṣṇava-sampradāya will become one and is also predicted in other places how the Brahma-sampradāya would be the predominant.
+But probably no one would say that so fluidly, and lucidly, and as frequently as Śrīla Prabhupāda.
+But he wanted that.
+So you can’t quote Sanskrit ślokas and explain the words if you don’t know Sanskrit a little bit, you see.
+It’s difficult to chant.
+If you’re going to chant Īśopaniṣad and Brahma-saṁhitā properly, you have to know how to chant general ślokas in Vedic way.
+The principle is the same if you chant Īśopaniṣad or if you chant Sāma-veda, whatever you chant.
+Maybe difference are there between Vedas, I’m not the expert in chanting because didn’t have the opportunity of going to the gurukula education in Māyāpur.
+But we know that basic principles are there.
+So if we are going to learn how to chant properly, you need to know the principles and you can chant any mantra properly.
+Whatever the different principle.
+Or they may vary between different Vedic literatures but in general there are certain basic principles.
+So in a broader vision, certainly Śrīla Prabhupāda wanted preachers who would have a very good access to his books and to the ślokas, and be able to explain very authoritatively from the Vedic pramāṇas, evidences.
+Because especially as Kṛṣṇa Consciousness expands, we’re going to have to face various types of challenges.
+Right now people are maybe not challenging so much, but at some point, on a philosophical basis.
+It’s predicted in the Padma Purāṇa that all the four Vaiṣṇava-sampradāyas will become one, and it is also predicted in other places how the Brahma-sampradāya would be the predominant.
 So that means that we must be able to explain the philosophy in such a way that people will be convinced even who are knowledgeable in philosophy.
-May be most people meet on the street, they just ask what is that white paint on your nose?
+May be most people meet on the street, they just ask, “What is that white paint on your nose?”
 Few simple questions, we don’t know much.
-Why you wear śikhā?
-What is the ponytail on you head you know?
+“Why you wear śikhā?
+What is the ponytail on you head?”
 In the west these are the two main questions.
-Why you wear a bedsheet?
+“Why you wear a bedsheet?”
 These are the top three philosophical questions.
-You’re not, you know very few people ask something you know, otherwise they ask something about what is Kuṇḍalinī śaktī? (laughing) We’ll be surprised, many people ask these questions.
-So to be well rounded, to be able to discuss philosophy, in the west they don’t have so much experience because few people know philosophy in the west.
-So but here in India many people know the philosophy still may be the general people also gradually becoming more westernized, becoming out of touch, basic preaching is sufficient.
-But in the long run we have to be able to win over also with the philosophers and convince them of Caitanya Mahāprabhu’s philosophies completeness and perfectness.
-So to do that to Śrīla Prabhupāda’s books and be able to explain also in authoritative way referring to all the Vedas, Upaniṣads,
+Very few people ask something you know.
+Otherwise, they ask something about what is kuṇḍalinī-śaktī?
+You’ll be surprised, many people ask these questions.

 śruti-smṛti-purāṇādi-